blue9057/cyber-attacks-and-defense/README.md

 Also please note: This is meant to be a container for single user use.
 It's not meant for a classroom.
 I don't intend on making a multi-user version.

+## For Cheaters
+If you have given up, the solutions can be found in `/root`.
+To get root, you need to do `su - admin` using the very secure password, then you may run `sudo`.

 # Cyber Attacks and Defense

 This repository serves as a comprehensive archive of educational content,